India: Stampede kills at least 15 people at train station – DW – 02/15/2025

 India: Stampede kills at least 15 people at train stationFebruary 15, 2025

-At least 15 people were killed in a stampede at a railway station in India's capital, New Delhi, late Saturday as crowds rushed to catch trains to the world's largest religious congregation, the Maha Kumbh Mela.
+At least 15 people were killed and 15 others injured in a stampede at a railway station in India's capital, New Delhi, late Saturday as crowds rushed to catch trains to the world's largest religious congregation, the Maha Kumbh Mela.

 Delhi's caretaker chief minister Atishi, who uses only one name, was the first official to confirm the death toll.
 She said the bodies had been taken to the capital's Lok Nayak Jai Prakash Narain Hospital in the capital.